9 Reasons Why Your Snake Plant Isn’t Making Pups

 Criterion Option A: Divide rhizomes Option B: Leaf cuttings

-Stress to mother plant Moderate; remove a section Low; plant stays intact
+Stress to mother plant Moderate; you remove a section Low; plant can stay intact

 Tools/skill Clean knife, steady hand Clean shears, patience

-Success rate High with firm rhizomes Moderate; rot risk in heavy media
+Success rate High with firm rhizomes Good if media is airy, warm, and not waterlogged.

 Pick division when you already see pups or thick rhizomes you can split.
 Go with leaf cuttings if you want to multiply plants while you improve conditions.
 If you grow a prized variegate, division is the safer bet.